pjudge/equinox/README.md

 ## Compiling
 ==================================================

 This theme is currently meant to be compiled using [Prepros](https://prepros.io/).
 You will want to make sure the Autoprefixer option is turned ON.
+You will want to make sure the Autocompiler option is turned OFF.
+The best way to compile this theme with Prepros is to select /scss/styles.scss in Prepros and click "Process file" when you're ready to compile.
+You can change any partial you'd like, you only need to compile ONE file and that is /scss/styles.scss.
+It will output to /css/styles.css.

 ==================================================